-The Pipe Welding Certificate program provides the student with the skills and knowledge necessary to achieve the American Society for Mechanical Engineers (ASME) certification.
+The Pipe Welding certificate provides students with the skills and knowledge necessary to achieve three American Society for Mechanical Engineers (ASME) industry-recognized certifications.
 Pipe Welding graduates can expect to earn up to 50% more than their structural welding counterparts.
-Program admission is limited to students who have successfully completed the Advanced Welding Certificate program and have passed the American Welding Society (AWS) certification, or with instructor permission.
+Admission in the certificate is limited to students who have successfully completed either the Advanced Welding certificate or the Industrial Mechanics certificate and have also passed the American Welding Society (AWS) certifications.
+Admission can also be achieved through instructor permission.

 Health/Safety Considerations for All Welding Programs

-The college must ensure that students, faculty and equipment are not placed in jeopardy by students during learning experiences.
-Therefore, students in the welding lab must demonstrate sufficient emotional stability to withstand the stresses and changing circumstances that are inherent in a lab of this size or be removed from the program.
-Applicants should be aware of the basic health and fitness requirements for many careers in welding industry.
-Prospective students with special needs or limitations that may affect their Co-op placement or potential employability or both are encouraged to discuss their career goals with the program coordinator prior to admission.
+Welding students must not place in jeopardy fellow students, faculty, and equipment.
+In the welding lab, students must demonstrate sufficient emotional stability to withstand the stresses and changing circumstances that are inherent in a lab of this size, or they will be removed from the program.
+Applicants should be aware of the basic health and fitness requirements to pursue various careers in the welding industry.
+Prospective students with special needs or limitations that may affect their eligibility for employment should discuss their career goals with the program coordinator prior to admission.

-Furthermore, the student is expected to be able to exercise sound judgment, accept direction and guidance from a faculty member and work for reasonable periods of time with potentially dangerous equipment and processes without direct supervision.
-This includes the ability to identify and avoid potential safety risks for themselves and avoid creating potential safety risks for others.
+Furthermore, students are expected to exercise sound judgment, accept direction and guidance from faculty members, and work for reasonable periods of time with potentially dangerous equipment and processes without direct supervision.
+These expectations include an ability to identify and avoid potential safety risks to themselves and to avoid creating potential safety risks to others.